JSNA Healthy Places

 Road safety

 Improved road safety results in fewer injuries, but can also impact on wider public health benefits such as increasing active transport, reducing noise, air pollution and increasing community cohesion.
-The number of accidents and the number of people killed or seriously injured on the roads has been declining nationally and this trend is also shown on the Isle of Wight for accidents, however the same trend is not shown for the number of people killed or seriously injured.
+The number of accidents and the number of people killed or seriously injured on the roads has been declining nationally over the long term.
+There was a sharp decline in 2020, followed by an increase back up to 2019 levels in 2022.
+This trend was also shown on the Isle of Wight.

 Alcohol and gambling